Select Page

 by | Mar 7, 2024 | Cold War Tour Berlin

-The Construction of the Berlin Wall
+This paper focuses on The Construction of the Berlin Wall.

 The Symbolism of the Berlin Wall

-The Impact on East and West Berlin
+The Effects to East and West Berlin

 The Berlin Wall as a Catalyst